-What To Do With Your EU Domain Name When The United Kingdom Leaves The European Union
+What To Do With Your EU Domain Name now The United Kingdom has left The European Union

-Unless you've been living under a stone for the last 3 years you'll know that the United Kingdom is about to leave European Union.
-Exactly when?
-TBC.
-One unexpected consequence of this is that UK businesses will no longer be allowed to own an EU domain if that domain remains registered to a UK address after the big "B" event itself bumbles on in.
+Unless you've been living under a stone for the last 3-4 years you'll know that the United Kingdom has left the European Union.
+One of the many unexpected consequences of this is that UK businesses will no longer be allowed to own an EU domain if that domain remains registered to a UK address after the big "B" event itself bumbles on in.

 What's an EU domain?

 WEll... an EU domain is what's known as a Top Level Domain (TLD) as is a (dot) COM.
 EU domains have been available for people and organisations to buy across the world's largest single market since December 2005.

 Owning an EU website potentially makes it easier for a businesses to grow across national borders, which is the very essence of having a single market.
 A EU domains helps to indicate a company's pan-European status, which can provide greater trust to their customers and trading partners because it displays a legal adherance to the European Union's trading and consumer laws.
 The European Union itself claims that the EU domain has contributed to the development of the EU's digital economy, establishing a European Digital Single Market.

 So What happens after Brexit?

 "Soon, as a consequence of the United Kingdom's imminent exit from the European Union, it was announced that "as of the withdrawal date, undertakings and organisations that are established in the United Kingdom but not in the EU, and natural persons who reside in the United Kingdom will no longer be eligible to register .eu domain names or, if they are .eu registrants, to renew .eu domain names registered before the withdrawal date".
 WIKIPEDIA